 From Sunny Cove minutes from Dutch John and the Flaming Gorge Visitor Center at the dam, you can SUP and relax at a great beach that also has a campground nearby.
 If you’d rather sleep on a boat, you can also rent a houseboat and spend several days exploring the 91-mile-long reservoir.
 There’s camping near the gorge but also above in the ponderosa forests.
 Skull Creek Campground and others above the reservoir is about 20 minutes from Dutch John and offers cooler temperatures since it is hundreds of feet above the reservoir.

 On the Utah side, every road is designated a scenic byway or scenic backway.
 A “backway” is a back road, not a major highway.
 These roads make for wonderful scenic drives, but they also are great road bike rides.
 A fantastic 20-mile road bike loop in Sheep Creek Canyon is 13 miles of scenic backroads and 7 miles of scenic byways.
 For great scenery, visit Red Canyon Overlook, the most Instagrammed spot in the area with incredible views of the reservoir as it snakes around the canyon walls.

 Where are the cool hikes?
 The best paddling?
 The mountain bike trails that hardly anyone knows exists?
-Lean on the locals.
+Stop in at the Flaming Gorge Visitor Center at the dam to learn more about the area and to get tips for where to hike.
 Not every trail is marked clearly in the area, so locals are happy to share tips and specific directions.

 “One of the comments we’ll get often as people stop here between the parks is, ‘We wish we had spent more time here,'” Kelly says.
 “It’s a breath of fresh air.
 It’s not crowded.
 It’s national park quality scenery like the Red Canyon Overlook, which is absolutely spectacular.”